ChristopherFH/SeaWar/README.md

-# SeaWar for WIndows Phone 8
+# SeaWar for Windows Phone 8

 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE